ozdemirozcelik/pairs-api/README.md

-# Pairs-API v3 for trading stocks (single or pairs), deployed on Heroku & Dreamhost
+# Pairs-API v3 for trading tickers (single or pairs), deployed on Heroku & Dreamhost

 Version 3 of the Flask-RESTful API.